 In addition to GTA positions, the university offers competitive University Fellowships to domestic and international applicants with excellent academic records and GRE general test scores.
 University Fellowships support incoming students for their first twelve months of study without any teaching obligations.
 For the most competitive applicants, two-year (first and dissertation year) or three-year (first, second, and dissertation year) Distinguished University Fellowships may be awarded.
 Fellowships are supplemented by the department so that they equal or exceed GTA salaries at the same level.

 Graduate Enrichment Fellowships are also competitive awards offered by the university with similar terms and stipend amounts for the first year.
-Certain exceptionally qualified students may also be eligible for the Dean's Graduate Enrichment Fellowship which includes the dissertation year as well.
+Certain exceptionally qualified students may also be eligible for two-year (first and dissertation year) or three-year (first, second, and dissertation year) Dean's Graduate Enrichment Fellowships.
 Eligibility is limited to domestic students (U.S. citizens only) from traditionally underrepresented groups.
 Applicants who want to be considered for GE Fellowships will need to declare their race/ethnicity on the application and submit GRE General Exam scores.

 University Presidential Fellowships (PF):

 The university offers over 30 competitive Presidential Fellowships each year to the strongest doctoral students on campus.
-Besides the great prestige, this award carries full stipend and tuition support for a twelve month period during the dissertation year.
+Besides the great prestige, this award provides a generous stipend and full tuition support for a twelve month period during the dissertation year.
 On average, mathematics students have been awarded between one and two Presidential Fellowships per year.
-Presidential Fellowships also include limited funds for travel support.
+Presidential Fellowships also include funds for travel support.

 Departmental Fellowship Support:

-In addition to the fellowships that are awarded by the university during the admission process, the department offers several funding opportunities for continuing students.
+In addition to the fellowships that are awarded by the university, the department offers several funding opportunities for continuing students.
 These include two types of semester-long fellowships which provide stipends and tuition without teaching obligations.
 About 15-19 Special Graduate Assignments (SGA) are available to doctoral students each year, as well as 2-3 Rhodus Graduate Fellowships (RGF) for students with computational aspects to their studies.

 Depending on current external funding, additional support may be available through the Mathematical Research Institute (MRI) and other departmental initiatives.

 A variety of sources of support are available for the Summer Term.
-These include departmental Graduate Research Associateships (GRA), externally-funded GRAs, as well as several teaching positions.
+These include departmental Student Research Associateships (SRA), externally-funded GRAs and SRAs, as well as several teaching positions.
 In recent years, the department has been able to provide funding for the vast majority (>90%) of students requesting summer support.

 Each new math graduate student participates in the mandatory Headstart Training Program in the 4 weeks before the Autumn Semester begins.
-The department pays a one-time modified stipend during this initial training.
+The department pays a living stipend during this initial training.

 Tuition Waivers & Health Insurance Subsidy: